Ying-34/Group-18-Sapphire-Snail/README.md

 Number of participants: Full participation<br>
 Meeting minutes:<br>
 Since our team members have not been exposed to the relevant knowledge of the project (such as react, express, and MongoDB) in the previous learning process, we encountered some big problems in the development process this week.<br>
-In this meeting, we discussed and decided that in the next few weeks (until April 18th), we will have a more comprehensive study of the knowledge required for this project.
+In this meeting, we discussed and decided that in the next few weeks (until April 18th), we will have a more comprehensive study of the knowledge required for this project.<br>
 Daily group discussion: <br>
 via WeChat project discussion group (anytime)，Tencent Conference（group member's private instant meeting）<br>